Exosome (vesicle): Background

 The content of exosomes changes depending on the cells of origin, and they thereby reflect their originating cells.
 Analysis of the dynamic variation of exosomes may provide a valuable means of monitoring diseases.
 In that study, the differences in cellular and exosomal mRNA and miRNA content was described, as well as the functionality of the exosomal mRNA cargo.
 Exosomes have also been shown to carry double-stranded DNA.

 Exosomes can transfer molecules from one cell to another via membrane vesicle trafficking, thereby influencing the immune system, such as dendritic cells and B cells, and may play a functional role in mediating adaptive immune responses to pathogens and tumors.
 Therefore, scientists who are actively researching the role that exosomes may play in cell-to-cell signaling, often hypothesize that delivery of their cargo RNA molecules can explain biological effects.
 For example, mRNA in exosomes has been suggested to affect protein production in the recipient cell.
 However, another study has suggested that miRNAs in exosomes secreted by mesenchymal stem cells (MSC) are predominantly pre- and not mature miRNAs.
 Because the authors of this study did not find RNA-induced silencing complex-associated proteins in these exosomes, they suggested that only the pre-miRNAs, but not the mature miRNAs in MSC exosomes, have the potential to be biologically active in the recipient cells.
 Multiple mechanisms have been reported to be involved in loading miRNAs into exosomes, including specific motifs in the miRNA sequences, interactions with lncRNAs localized to the exosomes, interactions with RBPs, and post-translational modifications of Ago.

 Conversely, exosome production and content may be influenced by molecular signals received by the cell of origin.
 As evidence for this hypothesis, tumor cells exposed to hypoxia secrete exosomes with enhanced angiogenic and metastatic potential, suggesting that tumor cells adapt to a hypoxic microenvironment by secreting exosomes to stimulate angiogenesis or facilitate metastasis to more favorable environment.

+Critique of Extracellular Vesicle-Associated RNA Function

+While the hypothesis that exosomal RNA can mediate biological effects in recipient cells is compelling, definitive, rigorous evidence demonstrating functional extracellular RNA (exRNA) transfer in mammals remains limited.
+Although functional nucleic acid exchange is well-documented in plants and nematodes, the mammalian context presents unique experimental challenges.
+The mere presence of RNAs in extracellular vesicles does not necessarily imply biological function, as RNA degradation, passive release, and contamination from cellular debris can confound interpretations.